-Do the bio photos on your website feature attorneys in front of a fireplace, bookshelf, or painted studio background with a stern look on their face?
+Do the bio photos on your website feature lawyers in front of a fireplace, bookshelf, or painted studio background with a stern look on their face?
 In our business, we call this the “high school yearbook look” and thankfully it’s no longer a trend.

-Most law firms want their attorneys to appear confident, approachable, and like they belong to a team.
+Most law firms want their lawyers to appear confident, approachable, and like they belong to a team.
 They likely understand the importance of quality legal portraits but may be overwhelmed by the various style options available.

 Our global photography agency has assembled the options we provide clients along with our recommendations to help you achieve your desired look.

-Portraits traditionally required attorneys to look at the camera, but for a more relaxed and natural feel, we give the option of having them looking away from the camera as if they’re conversing with someone in a style we call interactive.
+Portraits traditionally required lawyers to look at the camera, but for a more relaxed and natural feel, we give the option of having them looking away from the camera as if they’re conversing with someone in a style we call interactive.

 Window and interior environments have been most popular in recent years because it lets your firm’s personality shine through and highlights aspects of your office.